Private Tours and Transport

 Turakirae Head Scientific Reserve - 2025 - © wainuiomata.net

-The Wainuiomata South Coast, including the Turakirae Head Scientific Reserve, is one of the Wellington region’s most dramatic and unspoilt coastlines.
-Framed by the Remutaka Range and Cook Strait, it features powerful surf, wide shingle beaches, striking geology, views to the South Island, and a thriving fur seal colony.
+The Wainuiomata South Coast, including Turakirae Head Scientific Reserve, is one of Wellington region’s most dramatic and unspoilt coastlines.
+Framed by the Remutaka Range and Cook Strait, it features powerful surf, wide shingle beaches, striking geology, South Island views, and a fur seal colony.

 Learn more →